broadinstitute/gumbo_client/README.md

 2. No need for the client to launch a separate task in the background
 3. Fewer connection errors

+To use the new client, first run `gcloud auth application-default login` to set up your google credentials which will be used as the default app credientials.

-To use the new client, import `Client` from `gumbo_rest_client` and then use it as you normally would to read tables.
-For example:
+Afterwards, you should be able to import `Client` from `gumbo_rest_client` and then use it as you normally would to read tables such as in the below:

 ```
 from gumbo_rest_client import Client